Should we adopt a senior dog? Here’s why they’re great

 Along with socialization, we train our dogs — whether that means being better on a leash, being calm around other dogs, or eating on a routine.
 Many of our senior dogs were previously in homes, so we ensure that they continue to receive regular interactions with humans (our volunteers).
 Besides, not everyone has the desire or the patience to handle an energetic puppy that will take time to train.

-Check out our adoptable pets at Forever Loved Pet Sanctuary:
+Check out our adoptable dogs at Forever Loved Pet Sanctuary: